All Products

 Addresses of container images

-• instance: the name of the Container Registry Enterprise Edition instance.
-You can specify a domain name for the Container Registry Enterprise Edition instance.
-You can use the domain name to access the instance from all regions.
+instance The name of the Container Registry Enterprise Edition instance.
+You can configure a custom domain name for the instance to access it from any region.
 For more information, see Use a custom domain name to access a Container Registry Enterprise Edition instance.

-• namespace: the name of the namespace.
+namespace The name of the namespace.

 Dockerfile